 By feeding market data into algorithms, insurance, hedge fund, and financial institutions are able to detect trends and identify business opportunities e.g. are married men of a certain age group in a particular region less likely to get into accidents?
 What demographics are more likely to default on payments over a given time period or loan amount?
 Etc. Machine learning enables machines to build their own models or ‘learn’ based on historical data to conduct market analysis in real-time.
 In the future, AI technologies improve, these capabilities may even extend to encompass sentiment and news analysis.

 Security and Regulatory Compliance

 Security and compliance are two key areas in which AI and machine learning is playing a prominent role.
-As sensitive financial and personal information become increasingly easily accessible, and technologies evolve at an accelerated pace, AI is becoming an increasingly essential defence against the number and types of threats faced by organizations.
+As sensitive financial and personal information becomes increasingly easily accessible, and technologies evolve at an accelerated pace, AI is becoming an increasingly essential defense against the number and types of threats faced by organizations.
 Predictive analytics paired with machine learning can help institutions monitor data flows and operating environments, detect suspicious activities, and mitigate risks in a rapidly changing environment.
 For example, organizations are already able to identify fraudulent insurance/medical claims while they are being processed, or discover suspicious credit card activity as soon as they occur; and identify a person in the organization with irregular network or data activity.
-In contrast to a rule-based system of checks, AI powered threat management is designed to adapt to changing risk environments, and can help organizations allocate limited resources to make security decisions based on highest probabilities to mitigate risks.
+In contrast to a rule-based system of checks, AI-powered threat management is designed to adapt to changing risk environments and can help organizations allocate limited resources to make security decisions based on the highest probabilities to mitigate risks.
 Both public and private sector institutions may also use these technologies to better manage their data amid changing regulatory requirements.

 Clearly, despite AI’s ability to assume much of the heavy number crunching and processing work, human input will still be essential.